 I pulled over to the side of the road and plucked them out of Roo’s head.
-They were easy to catch and after a minute it looked like the last of them had been flung onto Highway 59, where, who knows, uncrushed between the thumbnails of less magnanimous victor, maybe the fresh air would revive them.
+They were easy to catch and after a minute it looked like the last of them had been flung onto Highway 59, where, who knows, uncrushed between the thumbnails of a less magnanimous victor, the fresh air might revive them.

 But that they were there at all was alarming.
 Usually, when fleas get to a dog, you see one or two.
-That was when I remembered that the day before I did notice one on Roo, but as it had been the only one, and as the Bravecto had never stopped working before a full three months had elapsed, I had forgotten about it.
+That was when I remembered that the day before I had noticed one on Roo, but as it had been a loner, and as the Bravecto had never stopped working before a full three months had elapsed, I had forgotten about it.